A high-quality yet affordable education that prepares you for the real world is within reach.

 Funding is available for allowable expenses for students in eligible programs who meet the requirements outlined in the application.
 The application provides an opportunity for you to recover related expenses for such items as food, housing, course materials, technology, health care, and childcare.
 (Please see the application for additional details.)

-The application deadline is Thursday, May 28, 2020 for priority consideration of funds.
-A committee will review all applications and all applicants will be notified via email of approvals and denials.
-Please allow up to two weeks after the deadline for review of your application, and continue to check your PNW email and our website for information.
+The application remains open and applications are being reviewed on an ongoing basis.
+All applicants will be notified via email of approvals and denials.
+Continue to check your PNW email and our website for information.

 Types of Financial Aid

 When we talk about “financial aid,” we’re actually talking about several different types of assistance.

 Grants are based on financial need and, unlike loans, do not have to be repaid.
 The federal government and the State of Indiana both award need-based grants.

 Scholarships are a form of aid recognizing financial need and student achievement.
 PNW automatically considers all freshmen applicants for merit-based scholarships.
 Students may also apply for a number of specialty PNW scholarships and external scholarships.

 Nearly every student from the United States completing a FAFSA and meeting financial aid requirements is eligible for some form of federal loan.
 Federal student loans offer fixed interest rates that are usually lower than private loans, and they have more flexible repayment and deferment options.

 The Federal Work Study program provides part-time jobs for eligible students.
 The money earned through work study jobs is paid directly to the student, to help with living and educational expenses.